vlstill/presentations/tedi/pres.md

   - extra memory consumption
   - speed of operations
 - most of my work aims here
-- I will primarily use bounded ordering of instructions
+- I will primarily use bounded reordering of instructions

 ## Aims of the Work